 PASTOR: Reverend George Aranha, (408) 629-7777 Ext.
 104 | Pager (408) 236-2038

-	My name is Fr.
-George Aranha and I have been Pastor of Santa Teresa parish since July of 2014.
-I was born and raised in Bombay, India and I come from a family of 8 siblings.
-I joined the seminary in Bombay but ended up completing Philosophy and Theology in Rome, Italy.
-I became a Deacon in Germany and was ordained a priest in Bombay.
-Since 1983 I have served the Diocese of San Jose getting my Masters in Religious Studies from Santa Clara University and my Doctorate in Counseling Psychology from the University of San Francisco.
-I love languages, travel, movies, music, preaching and celebrating Sacraments.
-I love being a priest.
+Fr.
+George Aranha has been Pastor of Santa Teresa parish since July of 2014.
+He was born and raised in Bombay, India and came from a family of 8 siblings.
+He joined the seminary in Bombay but ended up completing Philosophy and Theology in Rome, Italy.
+He became a Deacon in Germany and was ordained a priest in Bombay.
+Since 1983 Fr.
+George has served the Diocese of San Jose getting his Masters in Religious Studies from Santa Clara University and Doctorate in Counseling Psychology from the University of San Francisco.
+He has a love for languages, travel, movies, music, preaching and celebrating Sacraments.
+Father George loves being a priest.

 Pastoral Associate/Director of Faith Formation: Nancy Royal, (408) 629-7777 Ext.
 108

 Office Manager: Donna Ingoglia, (408) 629-7777 Ext.
 102

 Faith Formation Secretary: Sherri Butler, (408) 629-7777 Ext.
 103

 Administrative Assistant: Jen Vazquez, (408) 629-7777 Ext.
 101

 The Diocese of San Jose is coterminous with the boundaries of Santa Clara County which includes 15 cities/townships and some unincorporated areas under county jurisdiction.
 The Diocese of San Jose belongs to the Ecclesiastical Province of San Francisco, consisting of the Metropolitan See of the Archdiocese of San Francisco and the Dioceses of Honolulu, Las Vegas, Oakland, Reno, Sacramento, Salt Lake City, San Jose, Santa Rosa, and Stockton.